yanfeiguan/high-throughput-QM/README.md

 On this repo, this workflow is implemented to run NMR chemical shift calculations though, in principle, you can easily revise this workflow for any QM properties including molecular properties, atomic properties, and bond properties.
 For new properties, the `worker/file_parser.py` need to be revised to grab the corresponding properties from the Gaussian output file.

+## Ackonwledgement

+This workflow is derived from Peter St. John's original workflow for BDE calculations: https://github.com/pstjohn/bde